zhang-dachuan/ds5110_project/README.md

 for patients who are determined to be at a higher risk.
 The exploration of this dataset, and a strong predictive model may lead to better healthcare outcomes for patients.
 With regards to our second goal of developing a stroke prediction model, our hypotheses are as follows:
-Null Hypothesis (H0): There is no significant relationship between stroke status and any factors.
+Null Hypothesis (H<sub>0</sub>): There is no significant relationship between stroke status and any factors.
-Alternative Hypothesis (Ha): There exists a relationship between stroke status and a combination of physiological and lifestyle factors.
+Alternative Hypothesis (H<sub>a</sub>): There exists a relationship between stroke status and a combination of physiological and lifestyle factors.

 ### Dataset Description